alpacahq/user-docs/content/orders/_index.md

   in your dashboard.
 - `ioc`<br>
   An Immediate Or Cancel (IOC) order requires all or part of the order to be executed immediately.
 Any unfilled portion of the order is canceled.
-Only available to Power Accounts.
+Only available with API v2.
 - `fok`<br>
   A Fill or Kill (FOK) order is only executed if the entire order quantity can be filled, otherwise the order is canceled.
-  Only available to Power Accounts.
+  Only available with API v2.

 ## Order Lifecycle
 An order executed through Alpaca can experience several status changes